BlinkID/blinkid-flutter/README.md

 This repository contains Flutter wrappers for BlinkID native SDKs ([iOS](https://github.com/BlinkID/blinkid-ios) and [Android](https://github.com/BlinkID/blinkid-android)).
 Not all features of native SDKs are available.
 However, the wrapper is open source so you can add features that you need.
 For 100% of features and maximum control, consider using native SDKs.

-> :warning: This is a beta version of the plugin.
-The plugin is currently supported only on iOS.
-Android implementation is in development and will be available during July.
-The experimental feature branch that supports just  `BlinkIdCombinedRecognizer` for the Android platform can be found [here](https://github.com/BlinkID/blinkid-flutter/tree/flutter_android).

 ## Requirements
 BlinkID plugin is developed with Flutter SDK version 1.17.11.
 For help with Flutter, view official [documentation](https://flutter.dev/docs).